 Except as authorized by the City Engineer, a separate service and meter to supply regular water service or fire protection services shall be required for each building, residential unit of structure served.
 For the purposes of this section, trailer parks and multi-family residences of more than four dwelling units shall constitute a single unit unless the City Engineer determines that separate services are required.

-Response: Submitted plans show private domestic water services for the proposed building and a private fire service connection.
+Response: Submitted plans show water and fire protection service for the site.

 TMC 3-3-080 - Fire Protection Service.

 Fire protection facilities will be allowed under the following conditions: